-It’s all about basic vehicle GPS tracking in Sri Lanka.
+It’s all about basic vehicle GPS tracking.
 As you see, even the basic functions of GPS tracking systems will allow you to control your transport remotely.
-Next time we’ll discuss advanced features of fleet management systems available in Sri Lanka.
+Next time we’ll discuss advanced features of fleet management systems.
 Subscribe to our blog to stay tuned!

 P.S.
 If you prefer viewing to reading, check out all these features explained by Yasintha Vithanage, KLOUDIP’s Chief Technical Officer: